-While properties such as UDR Inc. (UDR)’s 95 Wall Street began welcoming residents back this week with landlord-sponsored barbecue dinners, others, such as 2 Gold Street, concluded that their buildings will be uninhabitable for months.
+While properties such as UDR Inc. (UDR:US)’s 95 Wall Street began welcoming residents back this week with landlord-sponsored barbecue dinners, others, such as 2 Gold Street, concluded that their buildings will be uninhabitable for months.
 At the Ocean apartment complex, where the entire electric system must be replaced, Moinian Group, the property owner, aims to have residents return by Nov.
 27, once a generator is in place to provide power and heat to all floors, said Gabriel Dagan, director of commercial operations for the company.

 More than 16,500 Manhattan residents have applied for housing assistance from the Federal Emergency Management Agency, according to Hannah Vick, a FEMA spokeswoman.
 The $4.64 million in funds the agency has approved for residents can be used to pay for hotels and short-term rental units.